NaaeemMalik/my-Chromium-forks/docs/useful_urls.md

 # Useful URLs

-GTX Browser has a lot of different pages for a lot of different things.
+GTx Browser has a lot of different pages for a lot of different things.
 This page aims to be a repository of useful links that people may find useful.

 ## Build Status